Constitution of Uruguay: Fourth Constitution (1942 - 1951)

 Uruguay returned to a more democratic system in 1942.

 Fifth Constitution (1951 - 1967)

 On 13 July 1951, a formal pact between a fraction of the Colorados and the Herrerist Movement of the Blancos called for a plebiscite on constitutional reform.
 The plebiscite the following December 16 drew less than half of the 1.1 million voters to the polls, but the collegial system was approved by a small margin.

-The fifth constitution was promulgated on 25 January 1952 as the culmination of an effort to reestablish the colegiado and the plural executive power, the National Council of Government (Consejo Nacional de Gobierno), with six majority-party seats and three minority-party seats.
+The fifth constitution was enacted on 25 January 1952 as the culmination of an effort to reestablish the colegiado and the plural executive power, the National Council of Government (Consejo Nacional de Gobierno), with six majority-party seats and three minority-party seats.
 This nine-member colegiado was ineffective because the president lacked control over the ministers and because the majority was seldom united.
 In the end, the ineffectiveness of these governments caused the public to turn against the colegiado arrangement.